mongodb/specifications/source/unified-test-format/unified-test-format.rst

-The "waitForThread" operation instructs the test runner to notify the given thread that no more operations are forthcoming, wait for it to complete its last operation, and assert that the thread exited without any errors.
+The "waitForThread" operation instructs the test runner to notify the given thread that no more operations are forthcoming, wait for it to complete its last operation, and assert that it exited without any errors.

 The following arguments are supported: